SophieDeBenedetto/blog/posts/http_mocking_golang.md

 The `GetDoFunc` can hold any value that is a function taking in an argument of a pointer to an `http.Request` and return either a pointer to an `http.Response` or an error.

-Next up, we'll implement the function body of the `mocks` package's `Do` function to return the invocation of `GetDoFunc` function with an argument of whatever request was passed into `Do`:
+Next up, we'll implement the function body of the `mocks` package's `Do` function to return the invocation of `GetDoFunc` with an argument of whatever request was passed into `Do`:

 ```go
 package mocks